rwgeaston/django-postgres-template/README.md

     pip install -r local_requirements.txt
     ./test.sh

-You will have a git precommit hook which runs pylint.
+You will have a git precommit hook which runs pylint, unit tests and python black format enforcer.